 Now spin the cranks and listen to the drivetrain.
 Even though the chain might be in gear the derailleur might still be off-position and you’ll hear it as the chain chatters away.
 Take a look at the alignment of the upper derailleur pulley and the cog.
 They ideally should be inline now.
 If not, we can give the barrel adjuster another ¼ or ½ turn as necessary to bring it into position.

-The high limit is there to keep the derailleur from shifting into the spokes of your rear wheel.
+The low limit is there to keep the derailleur from shifting into the spokes of your rear wheel.
 That is bad and oftentimes results in needing to replace spokes, a topic for another article.
-We want to turn that high limit far enough out that the chain can get into the biggest cog but not so far that it can overshift.
-My method is to carefully shift the bike into the biggest cog and dial in the high limit screw until it just starts to provide some resistance.
+We want to turn that low limit far enough out that the chain can get into the biggest cog but not so far that it can overshift.
+My method is to carefully shift the bike into the biggest cog and dial in the low limit screw until it just starts to provide some resistance.
 That means it’s engaged with the moving bits of the derailleur.
 Shift down and back up to ensure the bike can get back into the big cog, and then carefully try to shift beyond.
 If you set the limit properly you shouldn’t be able to.

 One thing to bear in mind is that shifting can perform slightly differently under load, and a perfectly indexed derailleur in the stand may not translate perfectly out on the road, so be prepared to make the occasional ¼ turn adjustment while waiting for your cappuccino, unless you’re cooked and really need those excuses for the sprints.